silabs-NgaNg/demo-repo/readme.md

-this is readme for testing
+This repo is just for demo purposes